Ruchir-Kafle/codeDotOrgModule/README.md

 # codeDotOrgModule

-This is a simple placeholder module that was created for convenience for my AP Computer Science Principles class.
+This is a simple helper module that I created for my convenience in my AP Computer Science Principles class.

 # Description